Exanite-GameDev/Exanite.Ecs/README.md

 ### Systems

-Systems are a completely optional part of `Myriad.ECS`.
+Systems are a completely optional part of `Myriad.Ecs`.
 The library can be used as an in memory database, without any systems running every tick.

 #### `ISystem`